Nine Guests for a Crime is a 1977 Italian murder mystery film in which vacationers on a remote Mediterranean Island are killed one by one.

 “Characters react to the increasingly horrific events by getting sloppy drunk and ranting even louder at each other while the surprise twist is one most viewers will have seen coming a mile away.
 Features the classic line: “Now the puppy has grown up and secretly become a tiger!”
 Priceless.”
 The Spinning Image

-For YouTube reviews, a trailer, soundtrack clip and more movie info click the page 2 link below
+For YouTube reviews, a trailer, a soundtrack clip and more movie info click the page 2 link below